Indian Super League: Other competitions

-In February 2018 it was announced by the All India Football Federation that the Super Cup would be replacing the Federation Cup as Indian football's annual knockout football competition.
+In February 2018 it was announced by the AIFF that the Super Cup would be replacing the Federation Cup as Indian football's annual knockout football competition.
 Before the Super Cup, Indian Super League clubs did not play official matches outside of ISL (exception being Bengaluru in the 2018 AFC Cup) so the Super Cup was the first time clubs in the league played in an official cup tournament.
 The Super Cup was contested by all ten sides in the ISL and the top 10 sides from the I-League, the other top flight league in India, during its initial seasons.
 The top six teams from both leagues qualify automatically for the tournament proper while the bottom four participate in qualifiers.
-Till now, both the editions of the tournament has been won by ISL clubs; namely Bengaluru and Goa.
+The first editions of the tournament were won by ISL clubs; namely Bengaluru and Goa.

+The Super Cup was revived in 2023 with 16 clubs participating.
+All ISL clubs would participate and the remaining spots would be contested by I-League teams.
+The 2023 Super Cup was the first instance of the winner qualifying for an AFC club competition, with Odisha FC qualifying for the qualifier for 2023–24 AFC Cup group stage after defeating Bengaluru FC 2–1 in the final.
+Starting in 2024, the winners of the Super Cup will qualify for the AFC Champions League Two preliminary stage following the revamp of the AFC club competitions.
+East Bengal won the 2024 Super Cup and will participate in the 2024–25 AFC Champions League Two preliminary stage.

 From 2019 onward, ISL clubs began to participate in Durand Cup on invitation.
-ATK, Bengaluru, Chennaiyin, Goa and Jamshedpur were the first ones to participate in the tournament, and 2019 Durand Cup was eventually declared as the de facto domestic cup tournament for that season after Super Cup was cancelled due to COVID-19 pandemic.
+ATK, Bengaluru, Chennaiyin, Goa and Jamshedpur were the first ones to participate in the tournament, and 2019 Durand Cup was held as the de facto domestic cup tournament for that season after Super Cup was cancelled due to COVID-19 pandemic.
 In its next edition, Goa became the first club from ISL to win the cup.
 From 2022 onwards, AIFF and FSDL made it mandatory for all the clubs to participate in the Durand Cup, commencing at the beginning of every football season, thereby to fulfil the minimum number of games played by top-tier clubs set by AFC.